dp-labs/dora/README.md

 ## How it Works

 The Dora compiler is built on a unified intermediate representation(IR) layer tailored for blockchain applications, following a streamlined process to transform and optimize code into an ideal executable format.
 After thorough analysis and verification, the VM executes machine code generated from compiled native modules, which optimized for both main processors and co-processors.
+See [Tech design](./docs/design/tech.md) for more information.

 ## Roadmap